F1 2023: Full race schedule and how to watch on TV

 When is the next race?

-The next race of the 2023 season is the 2023 Qatar Grand Prix which takes place at Lusail.
+The 22nd and final race of the 2023 F1 season is the Abu Dhabi Grand Prix, which takes place at the Yas Marina Circuit in the United Arab Emirates.

 How many F1 races will there be in 2023?

-Where and when will the six sprint races be this year?
+Where and when were the six sprint races this year?

-Formula One has announced the six sprint venues for 2023 with Azerbaijan, Belgium, the Austin race in the United States and Qatar all joining Austria and Brazil.
+The six sprint venues for 2023 were Azerbaijan, Belgium, the Austin race in the United States and Qatar as well as Austria and Brazil.

-The format, however, has been changed for this year, with the sprint becoming almost a standalone event (albeit with championship points) on the Saturday.
+The format, was changed for this year, with the sprint becoming almost a standalone event (albeit with championship points) on the Saturday.

 Previously there had been qualifying on Friday to set the sprint grid for Saturday, with the sprint race result then setting the grid for Sunday.

-In 2023, however, Friday’s qualifying sets the grid for Sunday’s grand prix whilst an extra sprint shootout (in effect a shortened three-part, elimination qualifying session) sets the grid for the sprint.
-Both take place on Saturday.
+In 2023, however, Friday’s qualifying set the grid for Sunday’s grand prix whilst an extra sprint shootout (in effect a shortened three-part, elimination qualifying session) set the grid for the sprint.
+Both took place on Saturday.

-The top eight drivers in the sprint race score points from eight to the winner and one for the eighth-placed driver.
-Again, the sprint races will be approximately 100km – or roughly a third of a grand prix distance.
+The top eight drivers in the sprint race scored points from eight to the winner and one for the eighth-placed driver.
+Again, the sprint races were approximately 100km – or roughly a third of a grand prix distance.

 What are the driver line-ups?